 Eric Johnson – 8/17/1954

 Sensational blues and fusion guitarist who has made a living and popular name for himself for his incredible technical prowess.
 He draws influences from various sources that helps him to mold his current, distinct sound and tone.
 Some of these influences include, Wes Montgomery, Jimi Hendrix, Bob Dylan, Django Reinhardt, and more.
-He’s played with many other artists but is mostly known for his solo projects.
+Although he plays with many other artists, most know him for his solo projects.
 His song “Cliffs of Dover” wins a Grammy Award for “Best Rock Instrumental Performance”, and the album Ah Via Musicom is certified platinum.
 It also is one of the most attempted cover songs and has appeared in a few video games.
 Johnson still tours and records and is still highly influential for young guitarists.
 Johnson is still heavily active on the scene, releasing a fantastic album “Collage” in 2017.

 Ginger Baker – 8/19/1939